julch94/learning-lua/codecademy-learn-lua-course.md

 Functions are important for code-writing efficiency, cleanliness, and clarity.
 Functions containthe function keyword, a name, parameter(s), the return key word, the end key word, and are called using arguments.

-## Conclusion of codecademy Lua intro course
+## Conclusion of Codecademy Learn Lua Course

 This concludes my very brief introduction course on Lua.
 I would next like to take a course going over how Lua is able to work closely with C++ applications, as my understanding is that many video games do this.
 In short, the codecademy course was OK - it wasn't very transparent on what portions of the course were free, but it provided an in-browswer editor and terminal which were convenient for before I got a hang of creating and running Lua scripts on my own machine.
 I gained a very elemantary understanding of how to go and make some basic scripts with the language, which works well with my existing understanding of other programming languages.